YipinXiong/Notes-For-FrontEnd/Notes of React.md

 The `render` method itself shouldn’t cause side effects, while typically we want to perform our effects *after* React has updated the DOM.
 This is why in React classes, we put side effects into `componentDidMount` and `componentDidUpdate`.

 > You might notice that the function passed to `useEffect` is going to be different on every render.
+>
+> If you really wanna achieve the `componentDidMount`, you can pass an empty array as the second argument in `useEffect`.
+>
+> **TL;DR**
+>
+> `useEffect(yourCallback, [])` - will trigger the callback only after the first render.
+>
+> **Detailed explanation**
+>
+> `useEffect` runs by default after **every** render of the component (thus causing an effect).
+>
+> When placing `useEffect` in your component you tell React you want to run the callback as an effect.
+React will run the effect after rendering and after performing the DOM updates.
+>
+> If you pass only a callback - the callback will run after each render.
+>
+> For example when placing `useEffect(() => console.log('hello'), [someVar, someOtherVar])` - the callback will run after the first render and after any render that one of `someVar` or `someOtherVar` are changed.
+>
+> By passing the second argument an empty array, React will compare after each render the array and will see nothing was changed, thus calling the callback only after the first render.

 #### Effects with Cleanup